chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum-post-processing/small-scale-rotating-drum-post-processing.rst

 - Give a different ``condition`` to create the ``particle_color`` array
 - Use the ``lethe_pyvista_tools`` for a different problem, modifying the ``condition`` accordingly
-- Use the tools in the `PyVista oficial repository <https://docs.pyvista.org>`_ to create screenshots, movies, and plots with the data.
+- Use the tools in the `PyVista official repository <https://docs.pyvista.org>`_ to create screenshots, movies, and plots with the data.
 - Change the rotation velocity and track the mixing of the three layers of particles